fireflycons/PSCloudFormation/docfx/articles/lambda-packager.md

 The schema for this file is that it is an array of dependency objects, where a dependency object has the following fields:

 * `Location` - A path or an environment variable containing a path to the directory containing modules.
 The path may resolve to an absolute location, or a location relative to the location of the dependency file.
 For Python lambdas, the `VIRTUAL_ENV` environment variable is especially useful here, provided that you create the package from within your virtual env.
 To specify an environment variable as a location, precede the variable name with `$`
-* `Libraries` - A list of module names to take from `Location`, i.e. subdirectories of `Location`
+* `Libraries` - A list of module names to take from `Location`, i.e. subdirectories of, or single script files mwithin `Location`

 Note that the dependency system does not currently examine modules listed in `lambda-dependencies` for any sub-dependencies.
-IT is up to you to identify the full dependency tree of any given module and ensure they ae all listed in the dependencies file.
+It is up to you to identify the full dependency tree of any given module and ensure they ae all listed in the dependencies file.

 ## Supported Runtimes